Help Center Help Articles Community RMA & Warranty Downloads Tech Specs

 Forward Traffic that is routed through the firewall, not destined to the firewall.

-Client to client routed traffic.
+Client-to-client routed traffic.

 Input Used to handle packets that come in through one of the router's interfaces and have a destination IP address that is one of the router's addresses.
 The rules of the input chain are not applied to packets going through the firewall.